 Give yourself a break

 Try not to expect too much of yourself right away.
-It may be hard to work, take care of the kids, or focus on projects for a while.
+It may be hard to work, take care of family responsibilities, or focus on projects for a while.
 Give yourself more time than usual to get things done, since you may be distracted.
+Don't be afraid to ask for help.
 Take time for yourself.
 Do some things that you enjoy.
 Go for a ride in the country.
 Read.
 It may feel like nothing brings you joy.
 But know that time really does help.

 Know your grief process